redpanda-data/connect/docs/processors/README.md

 Performs text based mutations on payloads.

-This processor will interpolate functions within the 'value' field, you can find a list of functions [here](../config_interpolation.md#functions).
+This processor will interpolate functions within the `value` field, you can find a list of functions [here](../config_interpolation.md#functions).

 ### Operations